❄️ The holiday season is here - book a festive experience to end the year strong with your team! Explore Experiences →

 Do you need to improv(e) your team’s ability to create breakthrough ideas?

-Do you need to enhance collaboration & communication?
-Research shows the ability to represent ideas visually leads to 50% higher productivity.
+Do you need to enhance collaboration and communication within your team?
+Research shows that the ability to represent ideas visually can lead to a 50% increase in productivity.

-Led by a visual thinking expert and designer, this experience aims to transform distributed teamwork through an interactive workshop.
-During the experience, you will discuss the science of...
+Led by a visual thinking expert and designer, this interactive experience is designed to transform distributed teamwork and empower your team to communicate more effectively.

-Would you believe it if the world’s most popular choreographer told you that he did not grow up dancing and in fact taught himself how to dance as an adult?
+What if the world’s top choreographer told you he didn’t grow up dancing but taught himself as an adult?